Dirty Skillet Pizza Recipe

 - whatever else you want

-An hour before you want to eat, divide dough into 3 even balls.
+An hour before you want to eat, divide dough into 3 (or 4, if you prefer thinner crust) even balls.
 Dough will be wet, so flour your hands and countertop liberally (or conservatively if that's your political leaning).
 Press into flat discs about 7 inches in diameter, cover with plastic wrap and give it a rest.
 The dough, I mean.

 Preheat oven to 450F.